 - When will I receive exam results?

 We will send the exam results by email to the email address on file with the Department of Health within five business days.
-Please do not contact the testing company for exam results.

 - If I don't pass the exam, when can I retake it?